Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Experimental apparatus and data samples

 The analysis of the \pPb and \PbPb samples is based on events selected by a minimum bias (MB) trigger.
 The MB trigger is provided by the coincidence of signals in the two V0 scintillator arrays.
 Pile-up events are removed based on an event selection which uses the information from the V0 and SPD to tag events with multiple vertices.
 The beam-induced background is reduced offline by exploiting the V0 and ZDC timing information.
 In addition, in \pPb collisions, the correlation between the multiplicity measured in the FMD and V0 is used to further remove contamination from beam-induced background and outliers in the FMD multiplicity distribution.
 Only events with a primary vertex along the beam axis, $z_{\rm vtx}$, within $\pm 10$~cm from the nominal interaction point are considered.
-About 526 million and 60 million \pPb and \PbPb events passed the event selection criteria, respectively.
+About 526 million \pPb and 60 million \PbPb events passed the event selection criteria.
 In \PbPb collisions, the centrality classes are defined as percentiles of the \PbPb hadronic cross section, and determined using the total energy deposited in the V0 arrays~\cite{ALICE-PUBLIC-2018-011}.
 The \pPb data sample is divided into several multiplicity classes based on the energy deposited in the V0A scintillators, located in the Pb-going direction~\cite{ALICE-PUBLIC-2018-011}.
-In the \pPb analysis, the high-multiplicity class 0--10\% and the low-multiplicity class 60--100\% are studied.
+In the \pPb analysis, only the high-multiplicity class 0--10\% and the low-multiplicity class 60--100\% are studied.
 The measurements in \PbPb collisions are presented in the 20--60\% centrality interval.

-Reconstructed charged-particle tracks are selected by applying the same conditions on the number of space points, the quality of the track fit, and the distance of closest approach to the primary vertex as in Ref.~\cite{ALICE:2018vuu}.
+Reconstructed charged-particle tracks are selected by applying the standard conditions given in Refs.~\cite{ALICE:2018vuu, ALICE:2018rtz, SupMat}.
+They concern the number of space points and the quality of the track fit in the TPC, and the distance of closest approach to the primary vertex.
 Tracks are selected with $\pt > 0.5$~GeV/$c$ and $\vert \eta \vert < 0.8$ in both \pPb and \PbPb collisions.
 Hits in the FMD are measured in the $\eta$ regions limited to $-3.2 < \eta < -1.8$ and $1.8 < \eta < 4.8$.